Dirt cake with chocolate cream, decorated with worms, skulls, ghosts, pumpkins, and sugar sprinkles for Halloween.

 - Link to recipe

 These white chocolate-covered peanut butter balls take a little over three hours to craft, but the result is sure to make people stare.
-Get creative with some red food coloring for an extra spooky bloodshot eyeball for added effect.
+Get creative with some red food coloring for an extra spooky eyeball for added effect.
 Peanut butter is high in fat, but its heart-healthy benefits shouldn't scare people off.

 Ginger Wasabi Filled Chocolate Skulls